wso2/docker-apim/docker-compose/pattern-1/README.md

 ### Deploy on Swarm

-Change docker-compose image names according to your docker private registry or public registry.
+Change docker-compose-swarm.yml image names according to your docker private registry or public registry.

 eg. If you have a docker public registry account (say account name is "lakwarus"), you can change images as following